Cyber Security for Beginners

 2. Internet

-Internet is a means of connecting a computer to any other computer anywhere in the world via dedicated routers and servers.
+Internet connects a computer to any other computer anywhere in the world via dedicated routers and servers.

 3. Internet Protocols

-The data that is transferred or received cannot follow any path.
-There are a set of rules that are followed to control the flow of the internet.
-These rules are called internet protocol.
+Data that is transferred or received cannot follow any path.
+A set of rules is followed to control the flow of the Internet.
+These rules are called Internet protocol.

 4. IP Address

-An Internet Protocol address (IP address) is an address assigned to all devices that connect to a computer network and uses the Internet Protocol for communication.
+An Internet Protocol address (IP address) is assigned to all devices that connect to a computer network and use the Internet Protocol for communication.
 An IP address looks like this: 168.192.10.3

 5. MAC Address

-This is a unique identification number that every device has that connects to the internet.
+Every device has a unique identification number that connects to the internet.
 Traditional MAC addresses are 12-digit hexadecimal numbers.
 MAC address looks like this: D8-FC-93-C5-A5-EO.

 6. Domain Name Server(DNS)